szstonelee/gointernal/scheduler.md

 e.g. 1

-We create 3 Go routines, and Go runtime may create 3 threads for the tasks.
+We create 3 Go routines, and Go runtime may create 3 user-code threads for the tasks.
 After each Go routine finish in each thread.
 The threads will be reclaimed or return to a thread pool to rest.

 e.g. 2

 We create 8 Go routines, and GOMAXPROCS = 4.

-Go runtime may create four threads, each thread run each core with a task queue of length 2.
+Go runtime may create four user-code threads, each thread run each core with a task queue of length 2.

 e.g. 3